 To come up with a guest blogging idea that’s going to work perfectly for your prospective site, you’ll want to:

 - Read lots of recent posts on your target blog.
 If you’re not a regular reader (or if you used to read the blog but haven’t done so recently), you really need to get up to date with the type of content they’ve published recently.
 If your target blog often writes about blogging costs and web hosting-related topics, then you could pitch them on a guest post that covers a more niche topic like the best cheap web hosting plans, offering up a review of the top monthly hosting plan options on the market, or exploring the free hosting plans out there—all of which could ladder up to a bigger piece they already have about the overall best web hosting plans for their readers.

 - Make notes about these posts.
 What topics have they covered?
-How long are the posts, roughly?
+How long are the blog posts, roughly?
 Do their posts tend to be high-level and strategic, or focused on specific tactics?
 Are the posts aimed at beginners or people with a lot of experience?
 All of this can help you hone your ideas appropriately.

 - Look at the categories the blog covers, if these are listed in their navigation.
 You might want to pay attention to categories that haven’t had many (or any) posts recently.
 These could be good targets for content that fills a “gap” on the blog.
 Keep in mind, though, that a lack of recent posts in a particular category could signal that the blog has changed direction.

 - Brainstorm a list of ideas.
 Don’t just come up with one or two blog post ideas… aim for at least five.
 Some of them might not be great: that doesn’t matter.
 You want to keep going till you get an idea that you think would be a perfect fit for that blog.

 Only after you’ve met this criteria, will you be ready to implement a guest blogging strategy that actually sees you getting published.